F-Bafti/F-Bafti.github.io/_posts/2025-11-13-Lets-build-GPT.md

         return idx
 ```

 The generation block takes the input sequence for each batch so the size is (B*T), then do the forward pass to obtain the logits.
-Now in order to obtain the next character we should compute the probability of next char by looking at the final character in the sequence.
+Now in order to obtain the next character we should compute the probability of next character by looking at the final character in the sequence.
 Therefore for the logits with dimension of (B,T,C), we focus on the last time step and therefore reduce the size to (B, C) and then we sample from the computed probs to guess what is the next character and we add it to our current sequence.

 Now lets see what our model can generate before any training: